rachsmithcodes/rachsmith.com/src/content/notes/how-often-do-you-get-to-rewrite.md

 ---
 title: How often do you get to rewrite and rethink?
 slug: how-often-do-you-get-to-rewrite
-added: 2023-08-30 19:39
+added: 2023-08-30T09:39:00.000Z
-updated: 2023-08-30 19:39
+updated: 2023-08-30T09:39:00.000Z
-tags: [development, work]
+excerpt: >-
-excerpt: Whenever I return to some code I wrote six or more months ago, the ways to improve it immediately jump out.
+  Whenever I return to some code I wrote six or more months ago, the ways to improve it immediately jump out.
 Not just little improvements either, vast improvements.
 publish: true
+tags:
+  - development
+  - work
 ---

 From [Baldur Bjarnason](https://www.baldurbjarnason.com/2023/disinterest/)